NREL/EnergyPlus/design/FY2020/NFP-LowTempRadSysSurfTempCtrl.md

 “This field defines the location of a control temperature point within the slab in the direction that is horizontal to the main direction of heat transfer.
 This is a dimensionless parameter between 0.0 and 1.0.
 It is interpreted as the distance perpendicular to the main direction of heat transfer and as a fraction of the total distance between the tubing where water is circulated and the mid-point between the neighboring piping.
 So, if the value here is 0.0, then the control point is at the tubing.
 If the value for this parameter is 1.0, then the control point is located at the mid-point between the tubing.
 For any fraction between 0.0 and 1.0, EnergyPlus will locate the control point as close as possible to the user requested position.
 For more information on this parameter and the 2-D solution for radiant systems in EnergyPlus, please refer to the Engineering Reference.”

+For the new parameter in the variable flow radiant systems, a new field will be added at the end of the input description.
+This new field will be called “Field: Setpoint Flow Interpretation”.
+Here is proposed additional text for this new field:

+“This input field defines how the setpoint schedules relate to the flow rate of the system.
+The two options are ‘ZeroFlow’ and ‘HalfFlow’.
+When the user selects ‘ZeroFlow’, the temperature setpoint schedule is used to define when the system is a zero flow.
+So, for example, when this parameter is ‘ZeroFlow’ and the current setpoint schedule for cooling is 24C, then the cooling flow rate when the control parameter is at or below 24C is zero.
+Once the controlled temperature goes above 24C, the flow rate will throttling from 0% to 100% when the temperature reaches the throttling range temperature above 24C.
+If this parameter is ‘HalfFlow’, the temperature setpoint schedule is used to define when the system is at half flow.
+So, for example when the parameter is ‘HalfFlow’, the current setpoint schedule for cooling is 24C, and the throttling range is 2C, when the control parameter is at 24C, the flow rate for the system will be set to 50% of the maximum flow.
+The flow will vary from 0% at half the throttling range below the setpoint value (or 23C in this example) to 100% at half the throttling range above the setpoint value (or 25C in this example).
+A similar interpretation is used for heating.”

 ## Input Description ##